low8/ECE49022/README.md

 All the code within this repository is all the code that has been used on this project.

-The final code for the scoring microcontrolle is in the file "scoring6" and the final code for the sensing microcontroller is in "sensorMicro."
+The final code for the scoring microcontroller is in the file "scoring6" and the final code for the sensing microcontroller is in "sensorMicro."